marczz/mzlinux_pages/system/desktop.md

 -  <a name="bemenu"></a> [bemenu](https://github.com/Cloudef/bemenu) (GPLv3 and LGPLv3)
     is an dynamic menu library and client program inspired by dmenu.
-    It has a ncurses, x11, and wayland backend.
+    It has ncurses, x11, and wayland backend, provided as distinct libraries; so you need only the one which fit with your desktop.

-    You can use it with {{< iref "#j4-menu-desktop" "j4-menu-desktop" >}} for a desktop
+    *bemenu* can be used with {{< iref "#j4-menu-desktop" "j4-menu-desktop" >}} for a
-    files menu.
+    desktop files menu.
     -   [bemenu API documentation](http://cloudef.pw/bemenu/).
 -   [dmenu-wl](https://github.com/nyyManni/dmenu-wayland) (MIT License)
     dmenu for wayland (wlroots) compositors.